quicwg/base-drafts/draft-ietf-quic-recovery.md

 : The sum of the size in bytes of all sent packets that contain at least one retransmittable or PADDING frame, and have not been acked or declared lost.
 The size does not include IP or UDP overhead.
-  Packets only containing ack frames do not count towards byte_in_flight to ensure congestion control does not impede congestion feedback.
+  Packets only containing ACK frames do not count towards byte_in_flight to ensure congestion control does not impede congestion feedback.

 congestion_window: